togaritogarikun/TeXfiles/README.md

 ## summary/
 In this directory,
-template files which could be used when you would like to summary papers you read are included.
+template files which could be used when you would like to summarize papers you read are included.
+The summary methods provided by Prof. Y. OCHIAI are refered to.

 #### ■ summary/Summary_of_PaperIread.tex
 This is the main TeX-file.